Pinhole Surgical Technique in Phoenix, AZ

 For most people, gum recession is far from inevitable.
-However, if you notice that your gums are receding, exposing a notch in the tooth, or if you feel extra sensitivity along the gumline, you may be wondering what treatment is available for receding gums.
+However, if you notice that your gums are receding, or if you feel extra sensitivity along the gum line, you may be wondering what treatment is available.
 Traditionally, the only technique to replace worn-away gum tissue was a surgery that involved grafted tissue from elsewhere in the mouth.
-While effective, this procedure is invasive, and can take weeks afterward to heal.
+While effective, this procedure is invasive and can take weeks afterward to heal.
 Today, however, there is a new, less-invasive way to correct receding gums: the pinhole surgical technique.

 The Pinhole Surgical Technique is used to treat receding gums through only a single tiny hole.
 The results are instant and pleasing.
 If you think you might be a candidate for this procedure, please contact us today.

-Invented by Dr. John Chao, the pinhole surgical technique is practiced and celebrated by some of the most cutting-edge dentists in the country.
-Only a small number of professionals are trained to perform this kind of surgery—and Phoenix periodontist Dr. Ariel Trujillo is one of these.
+Invented by Dr. John Chao, the pinhole surgical technique is practiced and celebrated by dentists using the most advanced techniques in the country.
+Only a small number of professionals are trained to perform this kind of surgery—and Phoenix periodontist, Dr. Ariel Trujillo, is one of these.

 Where traditional gum grafts required cutting and sutures, the pinhole surgical technique requires only one tiny hole in your gum tissue.
 Through this hole, the gum tissue can be gently loosened and repositioned so that it covers the roots of the teeth.
 The entire surgery takes less than an hour, and it can be performed on several teeth at once.

 This technique offers several advantages over the traditional method.
-Some of these advantages are:
+Some of these advantages include:

-- No sutures.
 The pinhole technique requires no cutting or stitching!
-And because the procedure is less invasive, it minimizes the risk of infection or other post-operative complications.
-It also makes cosmetic improvements to your smile instantly!
-The pinhole itself is miniscule and disappears completely by the day after surgery.
+The procedure is less invasive and minimizes the risk of infection or other post-operative complications.
+It also makes cosmetic improvements to your smile, instantly!
+The pinhole itself is minuscule and disappears by the day after surgery.

-- Quick recovery.
 You’ll heal much more quickly after undergoing the pinhole surgical technique.
-Patients can return to their daily activities immediately after treatment, whereas recovery from traditional gum grafting takes a few days.
+Patients can return to their daily activities immediately after treatment, whereas recovery from traditional gum grafting takes one to two weeks.